RoydeZomer/IOC-SAMO-COBRA/README.md

 # IOC-SAMO-COBRA
 Efficient Multi-Objective Optimization for Problems with (In)expensive Objectives and Constraints

 Expensive objectives and constraints are a key characteristic of real-world multi-objective optimization problems.
 In practice they often occur jointly with inexpensive objectives and constraints.
 This repository presents an extension of the Self-Adapting Multi-Objective Constraint Optimization algorithm that uses Radial Basis function Approximations (SAMO-COBRA) for handling such mixed expensive-inexpensive objectives and constraints.
-In this repository you can find the algorithm code, the raw results presented in the paper, and all the EAF Difference plots of 2 objective optimization problems.
+In this repository you can find the algorithm code, and the supplementary material with the full result tables, the IGD+ performance metric ECDF, the EAF Difference plots of 2 objective optimization problems and all the raw results.

 Here an example on how to use the algorithm on the BNH test problem:
 ```python